ais-climber/Sense-Able/README.md

 	sudo ./install-senseable

-Then run the program via the wrapper script from the build directory:
+Then run the program via the wrapper script from the `build` directory:

 	./runSenseAbleGui

+More detailed build instructions can be found in the `docs` directory.
+Additionally, I personally wrote up a tutorial for using the LeddarTech® SDK (`docs/LeddarSDK-C_Tutorial.pdf`) to help future developers save time where we struggled.

 ### Demonstration
 If you would like to take a look at our app and hardware setup in use, just watch this brief video demonstration: